-Julia H. Mullins, founder of Mullins Professional Group, LLC (MPG), is helping to build inclusive workplaces through neurodiversity awareness and education, and leadership development workshop facilitation.
-She’s an ICF-certified executive coach, with an MBA from Penn State, and certificates in Leadership Coaching for Organizational Performance from American University, and Neuroscience for Business from MIT Sloan.
+She’s an ICF-credentialed executive coach (PCC), with an MBA from Penn State, and certificates in Leadership Coaching for Organizational Performance from American University, and Neuroscience for Business from MIT Sloan.

-Ms. Mullins has over 15 years’ experience developing leaders.
-From corporate top talent development programs, to consulting with and coaching leaders across industries, Julia loves supporting individuals and teams during leadership transitions and finds joy in helping neurodivergent leaders thrive in a neurotypical world.
+Before founding Mullins Professional Group, Julia spent over 15 years developing leaders at large companies.
+From corporate top talent development programs, to consulting with and coaching leaders across industries, Julia loves supporting individuals and teams (especially during leadership transitions and) finds joy in helping neurodivergent leaders thrive in a neurotypical world.

 I get so excited to play a role in anyone's "lightbulb moments."
 Being able to share what I know, and help people thrive at work in a sustainable way is pretty incredible!